Infinitely Losing My Edge

 I was there.

-I was the first guy playing Pole to the disco kids.
+I was the first guy playing Moss Icon to the punk kids.

 Everybody thought I was crazy.